Stop using tablets as room displays

 • The design is timeless and adds to the aesthetic value at any office – today and in the next 5-10 years.
 Our customers invest a lot in their workspace experience to attract and retain talent.

-• We separate ourselves from most of our competitors by being able to ship and support our products globally to meet the requirements of our international enterprise customers.
-As part of being a truly global supplier we also have the widest language support for our products.
+• We separate ourselves from most of our competitors by being able to ship and support our products internationally to meet the requirements of our global enterprise customers.
+As part of being a truly international supplier we also have a very wide language support for our products.

 • With our direct production control we can provide pre-configured devices for customer specific needs and even meet customer specific hardware requirements like hardware disabled radio (Wi-Fi/Bluetooth) and I/O (USB).